Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace an organic symbol, tiny ethereal leaves grow around it.
 Choose a central creature within range.
 A radius around them equal to the essence spent on this spell becomes difficult terrain.
 If this spell affects an area, all tiles within that area becomes difficult terrain instead.
 Then, life bursts forth from the earth, grasping at those above.
 Make a Prowess attack against each creature on a connected tile of difficult terrain.
 If you hit:

 - **1 essence:** Deal 2d4 + 2 \* Presence primal damage and apply 1 stack of rooted.
 - **2 essence:** Deal 3d4 + 3 \* Presence primal damage and apply 1 stack of rooted.